CiOShea/CiOShea/README.md

-## Hello my name is Cian O'Shea, welcome to my GitHub page! 👋
+## Hello my name is Cian O'Shea.
+Welcome to my GitHub page! 👋

 I am a second year student in Griffith College in Dublin, Ireland 🇮🇪.